Joseph Scelsi Intermodal Transportation Center: Berkshire Regional Transit Authority

 The Scelsi ITC serves as a hub and a transfer point for most of the BRTA's routes, though travel to Williamstown sometimes requires a transfer in North Adams, Massachusetts and travel to West Stockbridge and Great Barrington sometimes requires a transfer in Lee.
 Twelve BRTA routes run from the ITC.

 Amtrak

 The Boston section of Amtrak's Lake Shore Limited serves Pittsfield with one train in each direction daily.
 Both trains are scheduled to arrive mid-afternoon.
 The Berkshire Flyer provides summer weekend service to New York Penn Station via the Empire Corridor.
-The Flyer arrives on Friday evenings and departs on Sunday afternoons.
+The Flyer arrives on Friday evenings and Sunday mid-day, and departs on Sunday afternoons.
 The Amtrak platform, which is located below the main level of the building, is accessible using a stairway or an elevator.
 There is a single low-level platform facing one of the line's two tracks.
 A wheelchair lift is available for use if needed, making the station accessible.